Welcome to Gregory Mayfield, MA, CMT Structural Integration (Rolfing), Deep Tissue Massage & Bodywork

 easily get rid of.

-The central premise of Gregory's work is that a structurally misaligned body experiences gravity as stressful and so movement and flexibility are limited, causing deterioration.
+The central premise of my work is that a structurally misaligned body experiences gravity as stressful and so movement and flexibility are limited, causing deterioration.
 A body in vertical alignment with gravity experiences gravity as a supporting force, in flexible and moves easily.

 Through its unique methods and approach Structural Integration & deep tissue massage is able to affect dramatic changes in a person’s posture and structure.
 It achieves this by reorganizing the body from the ground up.